Copyright & License

 • the original publication in PedPer is clearly acknowledged; and

-• the DOI/URL to the official journal version is included.
+• the DOI/URL to the official journal version is included; and

 5) Text and Data Mining (TDM)